cmb84scd/SP_tech_test/README.md

 - rspec # to see that all tests are passing
 - rubocop # to see that it is linted
 ```
-The run the following command in the command line:<br>
+The run the following command in the command line:

 `ruby ./lib/parser.rb ./webserver.log `

 Please note that the commands at the bottom of `parser.rb` need to be commented out for the tests to run but uncommented when using the script in the command line.

 ### My Approach

 I spent some time planning (see user stories and diagrams below), initially just the input/output table.
 I then played around with some code in order to give me a better understanding of what I needed to do.
-Once I had this understanding I was about to do the domain model diagram.
+Once I had this understanding I was able to do the domain model diagram.
 The biggest problem I had was working out how to test the use of the webserver.log file.
 After a lot of struggles I opted to create a test.log file and I have a command at the top of the spec file to enable the tests to access it.

 I have one class with several methods as I felt this was the best way to do this.
 My code is structured so that is clear, simple and easy to understand / change.
 Overall I am happy with this and I feel like I have fulfilled the requirements.
 Despite some frustrations, I enjoyed doing this and I learnt a lot too.